jaydee829/jsbsim_rl/README.md

 periodically to check on the progress of the runs.
 I typically also create and mount docker volumes to preserve the logs and saved models which allows me to restart the docker containers without losing progress on training.

+# Implementation Notes:
+Repo not currently cleaned up and doing heavy development on this right now.
+Sharing it to collaborate with others.

+I'm using both openai baselines and stable-baselines (a fork of openai baselines), trying to decide which I like best.  stable-baselines has a number of software engineering-y improvements and consistency across modules that make it potentially a better place to start from.
+It's also very actively developed (as of Nov 2018) and responsive compared to the openai github repo.

+For now, I'm pulling in other repos into this repo because I'm freely making changes to them.
+At some point I may make pull requests for my changes in the original repos and drop the copy in this repo, but I'll probably do that once things are stable.

+Currently I have gym-jsbsim integrated with openai baselines and I'm able to run training against jsbsim.
+From the tensorboard plots, it looks like it is training successfully.
+I'm working on getting trained model to fly against flightgear (with jsbsim as the underlying sim) within the image to validate that the trained model flies the airplane well.

+# Collaboration Notes:

+If anyone out there is interested in collaborating on projects like this please reach out and let me know!  jrjbertram at g mail dot com.
+I'm a part time grad student and work in AI, but this is also just interesting.